Overview and role of the EITI

 From EITI reporting to systematic disclosure in Latin America and the Caribbean

 Innovations and policy reforms

-- In 2019, EITI-RD consulted key stakeholders to conduct an evaluation on the impact of the EITI in the Dominican Republic, specifically in relation to the objective of the EITI work plan and recommendations from EITI reporting.
+- In 2019, EITI-RD consulted key stakeholders to conduct an evaluation, specifically in relation to the objective of the EITI work plan and recommendations from EITI reporting.

 - In 2019, EITI-RD commissioned a study on the scope and materiality of EITI reporting.
 The study provides recommendations on what types of disclosures should be made in accordance with the EITI Standard.